eficode-academy/codeascode/Aarhus-Instructions.md

 This group project should take you through most of the steps for setting up a functional pipeline for your own project.
 In this project we have a very small product, a tiny webservice implemented in GO - converting integers to their Roman numeral representation.

+A pipeline for this small project could contain steps like the following:

+ * Build
+ * Some sort of quick ‘Unit’ test
+ * Deploy to a test environment
+ * Functional tests
+ * Release
+ * Deploy to production

 When the day is over you should be able to make changes to your Roman numeral implementation and follow the build steps all the way to a new release.

 We want to use all the tools and techniques we learned this week.